 SO IT IS POSSIBLE TO MAKE YOUR OWN DENTURES - with a bit of help!

-Then Denture.com will send you a kit by mail.
-This contains all the things you need to make your own moulds.
-It comes with written instructions and a video to help you along.
+Garry will send you a kit by mail, which includes the DVD, instructions how how to measure up the teeth you want, and a list of a couple of tools you will need, with a guide on where to get them.
+This kit contains all the information you need to make your own dentures.
+It comes with written instructions and of course the DVD to help you along.

-You get to tell them how you want the front teeth to look, and also pick the color of the teeth.
+You get to decide how you want the front teeth to look, and also pick the color of the teeth.
 These days, more folks are picking the lighter colors that give the appearance of having had tooth whitening!
-Once you are done, you send everything back.

-It may be possible to get new dentures more cheaply if you are able to attend an office belonging to certain dental groups, such as Affordable Dentures.
+It may be possible to get new dentures at a cost halfway between that of home-made dentures and full-on dentures made by a dentist if you are able to attend an office belonging to certain dental groups, such as Affordable Dentures.
 But you can only do this if there is an office near you.

-I would like to make it perfectly clear that I have ABSOLUTELY NO CONNECTION whatsoever with denture.com NOR with Affordable Dentures.
+I would like to make it perfectly clear that I have ABSOLUTELY NO CONNECTION whatsoever with Garry Rhyne NOR with Affordable Dentures.
 I have written about them because I believe that they offer services that are of value to a number of people.

 So, how does that phrase "make your own dentures" sound now?
 Maybe not quite so odd as before!
-It may not be for everyone, but a dentures-by-mail service is definitely worth looking at if you are searching for inexpensive dentures, and live outside the big towns and cities.
+It may not be for everyone, but a dentures-by-mail service is definitely worth looking at if you are searching for inexpensive dentures, and are happy to do the work yourself.